gotchoices/MyCHIPs/doc/sim-docker.md

 It is not a part of the production software but is used only as part of the simulation.

-There is also a "devel" container which contains a Fedora Linux instance primarily used for development tasks such as updating the database schema in between runs of the simulation (say, in the case where you have made schema programming changes).
+There is also a "devel" container which contains a Linux instance primarily used for development tasks such as updating the database schema in between runs of the simulation (say, in the case where you have made schema programming changes).
 You can launch a shell on the devel container to examine the